katie-emmons/wa-state-ev/README.md

 ![Alt text](https://github.com/katie-emmons/wa-state-ev/blob/main/EV_Types.svg)

-**What are the most common EV models?**
+**What are the most common EV makes and models?**

-The Tesla Model Y is the most common EV model, accounting for about 20% of electric vehicles in Washington.
-The Tesla Model 3 is a close runner up, accounting for about 15%.
-The Nissan Leaf accounts for about 5% of Washington state EVs.
-Other EV models, including the Chevrolet Volt, Kira Niro, and BMW X5, account for about 50% of Washington state EVs.
+Teslas are by far the most common EV manufacturer with over 100,000 vehicles in Washington.
+Chevrolet is a distant second with just under 20,000 vehicles.

+In terms of models, the Model Y and Model 3 are the most common Tesla models.
+The most common Chevy model is the Bolt EV, followed by the Volt, which is a plug-in hybrid model.

 ![Alt text](https://github.com/katie-emmons/wa-state-ev/blob/main/Top_EV_Models.svg)